 The AWAKEN supplement from Awakened Alchemy is a perfect example of a brain nourishing nootropic stack — its ingredients include all of the nootropics mentioned in this article, along with a few additional ones.

 Another premium brain enhancing supplement that can be considered an NGF brain supplement is Opti Nutra’s Mind Lab Pro — one of the top selling brain boosters.
 Its ingredients include some of the NGF releasers mentioned in this article, such as citicoline (CDP choline), L-theanine, and phosphatidylserine (PS).
 The Mind Lab Pro ingredients also include several nootropics that target multiple brain pathways — the different processes by which the brain carries out its many cognitive functions.

 If you want the convenience of a quality nootropic NGF-enhancing stack that’s developed by professionals and available in a single supplement, then the above-mentioned AWAKEN supplement is a great choice.
 If you feel creative, and like to experiment, then you can instead design your own custom stack.

 The NGF-enhancing nootropics listed in this article — and many others — can all be purchased individually and in powder form from a website such as BulkSupplements.com.
 For instance, if you were interested in putting together a stack consisting of Ashwagandha, L-Theanine, and Phosphatidylserine (PS), you could purchase a package of each of those nootropic powders.

-Using a digital scale (pick up a scale at BulkSupplements.com if you don’t already have one) you’d then weigh a single serving of each — the BulkSupplements.com site lists recommended serving sizes for each supplement — and mix them together in a glass of water or juice.
+Using a digital scale (pick up a scale at BulkSupplements.com if you don’t already have one) you’d then weigh a single serving of each — the BulkSupplements.com site lists recommended serving sizes for each supplement — and mix them together in a glass of water or juice, or in a shake.